mardi 12 mars 2019

 Article 40 of UNDRIP states: “Indigenous peoples have the right to access to and prompt decision through just and fair procedures for the resolution of conflicts and disputes with States or other parties, as well as to effective remedies for all infringements of their individual and collective rights.
 Such a decision shall give due consideration to the customs, traditions, rules and legal systems of the indigenous peoples concerned and international human rights”.
 In short, Indigenous peoples have right of access to fair and just legal procedures.
 There is no downside to Indigenous peoples seeking justice and demanding that we respect their right to self-determination.
 We are all saved (often from our own damn selves) by this.
 Those who have been serving as stewards of the land for thousands of years, who have that knowledge and commitment woven into their cosmologies and cultures, the very things that we lack or have been divorced from, are the ones best suited to build a better, fairer, sustainable world for all of us.

 It is important to note the white victimhood at play in this statement – when white people don’t get their way, they lash out or start crying, and as any black or brown person knows, white tears are toxic and burdensome and potentially lethal.
 White victimization – the ability of dominant groups to swap the cloak of power for the one of persecution at will whenever their unending stream of privileges is interrupted or threatened - insulates white society from taking a hard and long look at itself and addressing the ugliness of its truth.
+Whiteness also has a history of whitewashing its crimes.
+The media has played a central role in the amplification and the justification of this, normalizing the white racial frame and pushing white perspectives and writers, racist ideology and the justification of racist animus to the fore.
+White settler interests paint themselves as benign, at worst, and usually beneficial and legitimate.
+Any challenge is therefore seen as an unforgivable attack, necessarily illegitimate that must be quashed at once.
 This statement invalidates Indigenous peoples seeking justice by reducing this quest to some sort of game stacked against self-appointed white victims.
+Relaying it, providing a platform for its free and unchallenged expression demonstrates complicity and vested interest in the racist status quo.
+The need to entertain the opinions of neon nazis and angry corporate colonizers should always be resisted.

 lundi 12 novembre 2018